Will Boise State cover the spread vs. San Jose State? Betting Trends, Record ATS

 - The Broncos are 5-6-0 ATS this season.

-- Boise State has been at least a -250 moneyline favorite three times this season and won all of those games.
+- Boise State has been at least a -225 moneyline favorite four times this season and won all of those games.

-- Bookmakers have implied with the moneyline set for this matchup that San Jose State has a 33.3% chance of pulling out a win.
+- The moneyline set for this matchup implies San Jose State has a 35.1% chance of coming away with a victory in the contest.

 Boise State vs. San Jose State Over/Under Stats